jevinskie/xnu-trace/README.md

-# xnu-single-step-trace
+# xnu-trace
-Tracing of macOS binaries using HW single step
+Tracing of iOS/macOS binaries using HW single step and Frida DBI.